The Australian Suicide Prevention Planning Model (AuSPPM)

 AuSPPM documentation

-The draft version of the proof-of-concept AuSPPM documentation describing the model’s components and development as well as the accompanying draft planning support tool are publicly available for download below for the purpose of review, pilot testing and feedback.
+The AuSPPM documentation describing the model’s components and development as well as the accompanying planning support tool are publicly available for download below.
+The documentation provides important insight into the model’s development, features and capabilities and should be consulted when using the planning support tool.

-Development of the service taxonomy (DRAFT) – provides an overview of the draft AuSPPM service taxonomy, its development, assumptions and limitations.
+Development of the service taxonomy – provides an overview of the AuSPPM service taxonomy, its development, assumptions and limitations.

-Service taxonomy and workforce descriptions (DRAFT) – provides more detailed descriptions of each of the suicide prevention service types currently included in the AuSPPM service taxonomy and their corresponding workforces, including information about the evidence base, example services and further resources.
+Service taxonomy and workforce descriptions (AuSPPM version 1) – provides more detailed descriptions of each of the suicide prevention service types included in the AuSPPM service taxonomy and their corresponding workforces, including information about the evidence base, example services and further resources.